 This includes scoliosis or kyphosis.
 The deformity may be associated with lower back pain if it leads to the breakdown of the discs, facet joints, or stenosis.

 Management of the above conditions has been proven to be helpful in relieving pain, speeding up recovery, and rehabilitating chronic issues.
-Treatment involves education, self-care management, exercise therapy, and manual therapy and spinal manipulation are commonly used by a registered physiotherapist to treat back pain.
+Physiotherapy treatment involves education, self-care management, exercise therapy, and manual therapy and spinal manipulation are commonly used by a registered physiotherapist at one of our Toronto or GTA clinics to treat back pain.

-Other treatments such as acupuncture, soft tissue release and massage therapy can also help.
-A registered physiotherapist can conduct a skilled assessment and examination of the spine and recommend the appropriate treatment.
+Other treatments such as acupuncture, soft tissue release and massage therapy from our back pain specialists can also help.
+A registered physiotherapist can conduct a skilled assessment and examination of the spine and recommend the appropriate physiotherapy treatment.
 For most back pain issues, an x-ray and other imaging is not required for management in the initial stages.

 Most commonly a pulled muscle or ligament sprain is the cause of back pain.
 Other causes include injury to the disc causing herniation, an inflammed nerve or sciatica, arthritis of the joints and spinal stenosis.
 Many injuries occur from repeated hevy lifting or sudden awkward movements.